VolcaTech/eth2-app/README.md

 `./src/services/eth2phone/index` - all interaction of the web app with the Escrow Smart Contract and Verification Server is defined in this file.

 `./contracts/e2pEscrow` - the Escrow Smart Contract, which locks ether from sender and withdraws ether on request from the owner to address signed by transit private key.
-Verification Server deploys the contract and controls smart contract's owner account.
+Verification Server deploys the contract and controls Smart Contract's owner account.

 `./test` - tests for the Escrow Smart Contract

-This repo contains Front-End code + Smart-Contracts.
+This repo contains Front-End code + Smart Contracts.
 Verification Server's code is located in the separate [repository](https://github.com/eth2phone/eth2phone-server)

 ## License